 Grav I consists of dozens of objects connected to personal ownership and various activities, including fighting, archery, horse riding, playing games and cooking.
 Among others, the most interesting are unique objects, like the chain-mail and the helmet, which became very famous and are mentioned or depicted in every relevant publication.

-The helmet is often described as the only complete helmet known from the Viking Age.
+The helmet is often described as being complete and being the only known Viking Age helmet we know.
 Unfortunately, it is not true, for at least two reasons.
-Firstly, the helmet is not by any means complete – it shows heavy damage and consists from only ca. 10 fragments in the current state, which means one fourth or one-fourth or one-third of the helmet.
+Firstly, the helmet is not by any means complete – it shows heavy damage and consists of only 17 fragments in the current state, which means one-fourth or one-third of the helmet.
 To be honest, fragments of the helmet are glued onto a plaster matrix (some of them in the wrong position) that has the rough form of the original helmet.
 Careless members of academia present this version as a reconstruction in the museum and in books, and this trend is then copied by reenactors and the general public.
-I have to agree with Elisabeth Munksgaard (Munksgaard 1984: 87), who wrote: “The Gjermundbu helmet is neither well preserved nor restored.”
+I have to agree with Elisabeth Munksgaard (Munksgaard 1984: 87), who wrote: “The Gjermundbu helmet is neither well preserved nor restored.“

 My mate Tomáš Cajthaml made a very nice scheme of the helmet, according to my instructions.
 The scheme is based on Grieg´s illustration, photos saved in the Unimus catalogue and observations made by researcher Vegard Vike.